-This Shrimp and Rice with Easy Guacamole is easy and quick!
+This Shrimp Bowl with Guacamole is easy and quick!
 Fill a few bowls with homemade guacamole, tomatoes, and spicy shrimp, and you have the perfect dinner for a busy evening!

 If, however, you’re home alone, or your significant other has trouble remembering how to turn on the stove-top burners, or you, like me, live JUST outside the pizza delivery zone (really?!!?)— this recipe will save the day.

-(Sort of) Meal Planning for Shrimp and Rice Bowls
+(Sort of) Meal Planning for a Shrimp Bowl

 Keep rice in your pantry, shrimp in your freezer, and the veggies on hand, and you’ll be good to go!

 How to Thaw Frozen Shrimp

 Throw the frozen shrimp in a cold water bath, and they’ll thaw out quickly.

 Depending on how big the shrimp are, it should take somewhere around 10 minutes.